jhonatasrm/jhonatasrm/README.md

 ### Hello!
 My name is Jhonatas Rodrigues Machado
 I'm a Software Developer with experience across a wide range of projects in multiple programming languages and platforms, including Android, iOS, and both frontend and backend web development.
 I showcase several personal projects on this GitHub account, including Firefox Add-ons, with plans to expand them to Google Chrome.
-I also contribute to open-source projects, with a particular fondness for Firefox and its community.
+I also contribute to open-source projects, with a particular fondness for Mozilla and its community.

 <div align="center">
   <a href="https://github.com/jhonatasrm">